Unsplash - CC0 License

 Start Early

 The first step is to start early and make sure you plan for retirement many years in advance.
+Consulting a financial advisor from a firm like B.I.G.
+Investment Services will help you create a plan tailored to your retirement goals.
 Leaving it to the last minute will make your job much harder because you won’t be leaving time for interest to compound.

 It’s worth noting that even small contributions make a massive difference over the long term.
 Putting away $100 a month in your twenties can help you amass a fortune in your seventies.